-- Documentation of response to treatment in a progress note at least every 30 days; and - Medically supervised withdrawal from synthetic narcotic with continuing care (only when withdrawal is requested by the member).
-The provider shall: - Decrease the dose of the synthetic narcotic to accomplish gradual, but complete withdrawal, as medically tolerated by member; - Provide counseling of the type and quantity based on medical necessity; and - Conduct discharge planning as appropriate. - Take Home Dosing: - Participants may receive take-home doses in accordance with state and federal regulations and the member's treatment plan phase.
-Take Home Dosing is a privilege contingent upon the member's progress in treatment and surroundings absent of criminal activity and based upon the probability of the member's risk of diversion, which is determined by assessment and clinical judgement; and - Guidelines for Take Home Medication Privilege: - Negative drug/alcohol screen for at least 30 days; - Regular clinic attendance; - Absence of serious behavioral problems and criminal activity during treatment; - Stability of home environment and social relationships; and - Assurance that take-home medication can be safely stored (lock boxes provided by member).
+- Documentation of response to treatment in a progress note at least every 30 days. - Medically supervised withdrawal from synthetic narcotic with continuing care (only when withdrawal is requested by the member).
+The provider shall: - Decrease the dose of the synthetic narcotic to accomplish gradual, but complete withdrawal, as medically tolerated by member; - Provide counseling of the type and quantity based on medical necessity; and - Conduct discharge planning as appropriate. - Take Home Dosing - Participants may receive take home doses in accordance with state and federal regulations and the patient's treatment plan phase.
+Take Home Dosing is a privilege contingent upon the patient's progress in treatment and surroundings absent of criminal activity and based upon the probability of the patient risk of diversion which is determined by assessment and clinical judgement. - Guidelines for Take Home Medication Privilege: - Negative drug/alcohol screen for at least 30 days; - Regular clinic attendance; - Absence of serious behavioral problems and criminal activity during treatment; - Stability of home environment and social relationships; and